ChristopherRush/weather/README.md

 ## Changing web page refresh rate

 By default this project has the ability to refresh the web page every 5 seconds to get the latest update value from the sensors.
-You can change the refresh rate in the index.html page by changing the following:
+You can change the refresh rate in the index.html page by changing the content value in the following line:

 ```html
 <meta http-equiv="refresh" content="5">